Provide Advance Notice for Meetings

 Yet many managers and other meeting organisers call meetings at the last minute or at very short notice.
 This disrupts people’s plans for their work, slows them down, and is generally just bad planning.

-You should only call mast minute meetings (as in on the same day) in extreme circumstances, such as a critical unplanned event, safety incident that must be announced immediately or a similar urgent reason.
+You should only call last minute meetings (as in on the same day) in extreme circumstances, such as a critical unplanned event, a safety incident that must be announced immediately or a similar urgent reason.
 And if you do call a last minute meeting, let people know why and remind them that you would not normally call an unplanned meeting.
 You should still prepare as much as possible, even for late planned meetings.

 Encourage your team members to schedule their meetings in advance as well.